thenativeweb/tailwind/README.md

 const app = tailwind.app();
 ```

-Basically, no matter what kind of application you create, the application's structure is always the same: First you configure some I/O ports, then you run custom configuration code, and finally you hand execution over to the `run` function that has the actual application code.
+Basically, no matter what kind of application you create, the application's structure is always the same: First you configure some I/O ports, then you run custom configuration code, and finally you hand execution over to the `run` function that executes the actual application code.

 ### Enable profiling

-If you want to profile your application, additionally provide the `profiling` options with the host and the port of a StatsD server:
+If you want to profile your application, additionally provide the `profiling` options with the `host` and the `port` of a StatsD server:

 ```javascript
 const app = tailwind.createApp({